 Regional winning FFA & 4-H teams from around the state of Idaho advanced to the Idaho State Land & Soil Evaluation Career Development Event in October.

-The program was initiated at Burley when Soil Conservation Service soil scientist, Glen Logan, worked with a group of Future Farmers of America at a state event.
-He accompanied the team to the National Land & Soil Evaluation Event in Oklahoma City the following Spring in 1971.
+The program was initiated at Burley when Soil Conservation Service soil scientist, Glen Logan, worked with a group of Future Farmers of America at a state event in 1970.
+He accompanied the team to the National Land & Soil Evaluation Event in Oklahoma City the following Spring.
 Since that time the program has grown to include over 500 FFA and 4-H youths competing in regional events throughout the state of Idaho.
 Winning teams at regional events attend the Idaho State event held in Burley, Idaho each year.

 Land & Soil Evaluation 2020 50 Years of Land Judging in Idaho!